Stupidly Tiny Images

 Step 3: JPEG XL

 JPEG XL is an incredibly cool format.
-I have plenty of additional JPEG XL coverage on my blog and sites like the JPEG XL is an incredibly cool format.
-I have plenty of additional JPEG XL coverage on my blog and sites like the community-run JPEG XL site exist if you'd like more information, but the TL;DR is that JPEG XL is pretty much great at everything.
+I have plenty of additional JPEG XL coverage on my blog, and sites like the community-run JPEG XL site exist if you'd like more information, but the TL;DR is that JPEG XL is pretty much great at everything.
 It is a royalty-free, modern format that is designed to be the best of all worlds, and it is a format that I am very excited about.

 Unfortunately, Google's Chromium team notoriously rejected JPEG XL from the Chromium browser engine, so it is not supported in Chrome or any browser that uses Chromium.
 This is a huge bummer.
 JPEG XL is supported in Safari and throughout the Apple ecosystem, as well as in browsers like Waterfox and Thorium, so it is fair game to use JPEG XL images on your site with an appropriate fallback.